about us

 lisa.owusu@communityfoodclubgr.org

-Favorite Fruit or Vegetable: Lady Finger banana or baby bananas
+Favorite Fruit or Vegetable: Watermelon

 OSCAR UBILLUS-FERNANDEZ